 LIVING HISTORY FARMS, Urbandale.
 (515) 278-5286.

 AFRICAN AMERICAN MUSEUM OF IOWA, 55 12th Ave.
 SE, Cedar Rapids.
 (319) 862-2101.
-If Objects Could Talk.
-See how everyday objects turn into invaluable historic records.
-Each object, photograph, and document has a story to tell about Iowa and the contributions African Americans have made to the state.
-Through July 27.
+Driven By Hope.
+Take a closer look at African American migration to Iowa—from the end of the Civil War to the Great Depression.
+Gain a deeper understanding of the economic, social, and political issues of the American South that pushed African Americans north and the issues migrants faced when establishing themselves in Iowa.
+Through August 2, 2019.
 Endless Possibilities.
 This interactive exhibit uses photos, objects, stories, and multimedia to trace the journey of Iowa’s African Americans—from the beauty and diversity of West Africa, to the desperate flight of freedom seekers on the Underground Railroad, to Iowa’s role in the civil rights movement and beyond.
 Permanent exhibit.